es-ude/ElasticNodeMiddleware/README.md

 ## Elastic Node Platform

-The required hardware from the elastic node, which is used in our code, is the MCU and the FPGA.
+The required hardware at the elastic node, which is used in our code, is the MCU and the FPGA.
 For interconnection of the MCU and the FPGA we use the MCU's external memory interface (xmem).

 ### Memory-mapped Interface (Xmem)